Ludwig-van-Keebhoven/Aftermarket_idb60/README.md

 # Aftermarket idb60 pcb

 ## Introduction
 The aftermarket Alps pcb for idb60 that no one asked for but got.
 It supports Alps SKCL/SKCM and SKCP (pcb mount).
 Mx stabilisers are used for SKCL/SKCM, costar pcb mount can be used for both.
+It also comes with USB-C and have ESD protection.

 ## Supported layouts
 ![layout](https://github.com/Ludwig-van-Keebhoven/Aftermarket_idb60/blob/main/Graphics/layout.PNG)